 Yes, you can.

-Ronin 2 has complete performance improvements.
-Whether in handheld, car or drone mounted setups, it provides a stable image every time.
 The new camera mounting plate and knobs significantly reduce the balance adjustment time, while improving adjustment accuracy.

 Please refer to the balance adjustment tutorial videos here.